siyamsarker/WireShield/README.md

 ### 📁 Can't find the client .conf file

-The installer prints the exact path after creation, e.g. `Config file: /root/user1.conf`.
+The script prints the exact path after creation, e.g. `Config file: /root/user1.conf`.

 - If you ran the script with `sudo` or as `root`, files are saved under `/root/`.
 - If you ran it as a non-root user (with passwordless sudo inside), files may be under your home: `/home/<user>/`.